echo2echo/Perl-Email-Tools/README.md

 You will need a working SMTP server and Perl installed for this script to run

+Timing of the script says it can send ~ 10 emails per second on modest hardware

 You may need to install MIME::Lite Perl module

-A basic timing of the script says it can send ~ 10 to 13 emails per second on modest hardware

 To Install MIME::Lite Perl module...